 Top 5 Online Sales Statistics to Consider for 2022–2025

-Here are the top 5 eCommerce statistics that illustrate the current state of the eCommerce industry:
+Here are the top five eCommerce stats that illustrate the current state of the industry:

-- Global retail eCommerce sales are projected to reach about $7.4 trillion by 2025.
+- Online global retail sales are projected to surpass $7 trillion by 2025.

 - The average cart abandonment rate is 69.82%.

 - Mobile eCommerce global sales are projected to reach $620.97 billion by 2024.